otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 uploads these values), when a new Client or Prekey Profile is generated with a different long-term public key, and when the stored Client or Prekey Profile will soon expire.
-A client must always upload new Client and Prekey Profiles when one of these scenarios happen, and replace the old stored values.
-The maximum number of client profiles and prekey profiles that can be published in one message is 255 respectively.
+A client must always upload new Client and Prekey Profiles when one of these scenarios happen by replacing the old stored ones.
+The maximum number of Client Profiles and Prekey Profiles that can be published in one message is 255 respectively.

-Prekey Messages are included in this message when there are few or none messages left on the Prekey Server.
-This can be checked by sending a "Storage Status Message" to the Prekey Server.
-If the result of the "Storage Status Message" message indicates that the number of stored Prekey Messages is getting low, the client should upload more Prekey Messages - otherwise it will be impossible for other clients to start the non-interactive DAKE's with the client.
-The maximum number of prekey messages that can be published in one message is 255.
+Prekey Messages are included in this message when there are few or none of these messages left on the Prekey Server.
+This can be checked by sending a "Storage Status message" to the Prekey Server.
+If the result of the "Storage Status message" indicates that the number of stored Prekey Messages is getting low, the client should upload more Prekey Messages - otherwise it will be impossible for other clients to start the non-interactive DAKE's with the client.
+The maximum number of Prekey Messages that can be published in one message is 255.

 This message must be attached to a DAKE-3 message.